"Good Change" Begins with a New Paradigm

 What is Kaizen?

-Masaaki Imai described Kaizen this way, “Kaizen is everyday improvement, everybody improvement, everywhere improvement."
+Masaaki Imai described Kaizen as, "Kaizen is everyday improvement, everybody improvement, everywhere improvement."
 The word Kaizen comes from the Japanese words for "Good" (zen) and "Change" (kai).
-In the workplace, Kaizen refers to activities that continually improve all functions and involve every employee from the executive team to front line workers.
-Several Japanese manufacturing businesses first embraced the Kaizen method after World War II.
-It has since been adopted by organizations in every sector across the world.
+In the workplace, Kaizen refers to activities that continually improve all functions and involve every employee, from the executive team to project managers and frontline workers.
+Japanese automotive manufacturing businesses embraced the Kaizen method after World War II, leading to improved quality, shorter production times, optimal efficiency, and increased profitability.
+The Kaizen methodology has since been adopted by organizations in every sector worldwide.

 The Principles of the Kaizen Methodology

-Kaizen is not a prescription for improvement.
-Instead, it is a philosophy that informs every decision and permeates the culture.
-Kaizen is the basis of many improvement methodologies including Six Sigma, Lean and the Toyota Production System.
+Kaizen is not a prescription for business process improvement or quality control.
+Instead, it is a philosophy that informs every decision and informs the culture.
+The Kaizen philosophy is the basis of many structured improvement methods, including Six Sigma, Lean, Total Quality Management, and the Toyota Production System.
 The Kaizen Methodology rests on several core beliefs:

-People often associate Kaizen with Lean manufacturing and its goal of waste reduction.
-That is an important benefit of the Kaizen methodology, but it is far from the only one.
+People often associate Kaizen methods with Lean manufacturing and its goal of waste reduction.
+Of course, that is an essential benefit of the Kaizen methodology, but it is far from the only one.
 Others include:

-- Employees are more committed because they have more ownership over the processes they oversee
+Improved employee engagement: Employees are more emotionally invested because they have more ownership over the processes they oversee.

-- The organization is more competitive due to improved efficiency which leads to lower costs and higher quality, more innovative products
+Maximized profitability: The organization is more competitive due to improved efficiency leading to lower costs, higher quality, and more innovative products.

-- Improved consumer satisfaction that results from higher quality products with fewer faults
+Improved consumer satisfaction: Higher quality products with fewer faults leads to happier customers.

 How to Spread the Kaizen Mindset

-Engaged leadership is arguably the factor most relevant to the organization's ability to spread the Kaizen method.
-Organizations with leaders who commit to providing the education and resources necessary to achieve continuous improvement get the most out of the approach and see sustained results.
+Engaged leadership is the factor most relevant to the organization's ability to spread the Kaizen method.
+Organizations with leaders who commit to providing the education and resources necessary for continuous improvement get the most out of the approach and see sustained results.
 Here are some things leaders can do to help spread Kaizen: